AbuSaleh17/COE445-T142-Project/README.md

 Run init.js to write temp some date in mongodb to test the mongodb. command "sudo node init.js".

 Now all settings are ready.
 You can run the program (Prayer.js) now. command "sudo node Prayer.js".

+There are photos in photos file, They may help you.

 If you have any Questions:
 Email: s200962830@kfupm.edu.sa